JimpanzeeArchived/Snake-Game/README.md

 * The PCB design should have been the first thing to do.
 Since I now know how to make a mediocre PCB (ish), future projects will begin with PCB design.

 **Cleaner Code:**
 * Much of the time is wasted due to bugs that are caused by unorganized code.
 * The logic of the code could be more well-planned.

 **Memory Management:**
-*
+* Not a lot of thoughts are given to the memory allocation on the IC (both flash memory and stack memory).
+Only when the programmer reported that 3K bytes of flash were being loaded was I concerned about memory size.
+* I use “INT” when declaring most of my variables.
+Each “INT” variable takes up 4 bytes of memory, which is overkill for what it is used for.
+* In the future, I will use the appropriate declaration such as UINT16_T or UINT8_T to avoid wasting memory space.